New post about the ESP8266/ESP32 dedicated to exploring communication methods, where we will see how to make a Web interface controlled through MQTT.

 Result

-We upload all of this to our ESP8266/ESP32 and if everything has gone well, we should see the interface of our project.
+We upload all that to our ESP8266/ESP32 and if everything went well, we should see the interface of our project.

-Similarly, we verify that when we perform the actions, they are received and displayed on the serial port.
-Similarly, if we make a state change in one of the pins, we will see the state change reflected in the client application.
+Likewise, we verify that when performing the actions, they are received and displayed on the serial port.
+Similarly, if we change the state of one of the pins, we will see the state change reflected in the client application.